WalletWasabi/WasabiDoc/docs/building-wasabi/CodingConventions.md

 Not only CodeMaid, but Visual Studio also enforces certain code style through [`.editorconfig`](https://github.com/zkSNACKs/WalletWasabi/blob/master/.editorconfig) file.

-If you are using Visual Studio code, please **DO** install the [editorconfig extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) for it to make sure your coding style will resemble to ours.
+If You are using Visual Studio code, please **DO** install the [editorconfig extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) for it to make sure Your coding style will resemble to ours.

 ## Refactoring

-If you are a new contributor **DO** keep refactoring pull requests short, uncomplex and easy to verify.
+If You are a new contributor **DO** keep refactoring pull requests short, uncomplex and easy to verify.
 It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests) - [source](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#refactoring).

 ## Comments